Gautam Sharma "Vyathit": Kangra Lok Sahitya Parishad

 Vyathit has been the founder-director of the NGO 'Kangra Lok Sahitya Parishad' (translated as Kangra folk literature council), established at Nerti in 1973.
 This NGO works for documenting and promoting the endangered folk arts of Himachal Pradesh.
-Its activities have included surveying and documenting these arts, and organizing cultural events including poetry recitals, folk theatre, folk dances, festivals, and publications.
+Its activities have included surveying and documenting these arts, and organising cultural events including poetry recitals, folk theatre, folk dances, festivals, and publications.
 Vyathit has also developed an open-air theatre in Nerti, where the Parishad often hosts its activities.

 Works on Kangri folk arts

 Vyathit's documentation and analyses of Kangra's folklore have been considered significant by scholars of disciplines including literature, anthropology, and folklore studies.
 These include Kirin Narayan, and Alan Dundes, besides others.
 Since the early 1970s, Vyathit has been known for re-choreographing Kangra's Jhamakara folk-dance, which earlier used to be performed by women during marriage festivities only behind closed doors, and promoting this dance as a public art form.
-Vyathit is known for revitalizing Kangra's traditional folk-theatre, infusing it with current themes and challenging traditional norms of participation in these plays.
+Vyathit is known for revitalising Kangra's traditional folk-theatre, infusing it with current themes and challenging traditional norms of participation in these plays.